A Workforce in Transition Prepares to Meet a Host of Challenges

 Global Chief Commercial Officer, Human Capital Capabilities

-It’s no wonder that an inability to attract and retain talent rose on the threats list in Aon’s 2024 Global Risk Management Survey.
+It’s no wonder that an inability to attract and retain talent rose on the threats list in Aon’s most recent Global Risk Management Survey.
+That threat is backed up by the finding that six in 10 employees in our 2025 Employee Sentiment Survey are at least considering changing jobs.
 Other risks that have a strong workforce component, like damage to reputation and increasing competition, also made the top 10.

 Additional workforce-related emerging risks that businesses are facing today include: